-In addition to the accountability of duty bearers noted above, the participation of rights holders through an accessible society in which they live, and equality and non-discrimination are identified as the three main principles underpinning the adoption of a rights-based approach to children with disabilities.
+In addition to the accountability of duty bearers noted above, the participation of rights holders through an accessible society in which they live, and equality and nondiscrimination are identified as the three main principles underpinning the adoption of a rights-based approach to children with disabilities.
 These three cross-cutting issues are pre-conditions to the exercise of all other rights and therefore justify focused attention initially, separate from the clustered rights.
-It is our belief that these cross-cutting issues have an impact on the realisation of rights for children with disabilities across the other four clusters.
+It is our belief that these cross-cutting issues the other four clusters.

-UN Committee on the Rights of the Child, General Comment No. 9 (2006): The Rights of Children with Disabilities (CRC/C/GC/9, 2007) 13 - 14.
+20 UN Committee on the Rights of the Child, General Comment No. 9 (2006): The Rights of Children with Disabilities (CRC/C/GC/9, 2007) 13 - 14.

-UN Committee on the Rights of the Child, Concluding observations on the combined third and fourth periodic reports of Ireland 2016 (CRC/C/IRL/CO/3-4) 10 - 11.
+21 UN Committee on the Rights of the Child, Concluding observations on the combined third and fourth periodic reports of Ireland 2016 (CRC/C/IRL/CO/3-4) 10 - 11.

-Theresia Degener, 'Disability in a Human Rights Context' (2016) 5(3) Laws 35.
+22 Theresia Degener, 'Disability in a Human Rights Context' (2016) 5(3) Laws 35.

-See annex 1 of this report for a detailed overview of the rights considered under each Cluster.
+24 See annex 1 of this report for a detailed overview of the rights considered under each Cluster.